Worship: You are invited to join in Thornapple’s Nepali-Speaking Community for worship service at 10:30am on Sunday mornings.

 - Discipleship: There are a few individuals who are ready and interested in one on one Bible study, and who have enough English that this could happen.
 We are looking for a few people who might commit to meeting weekly over a 6 week time frame to work through a basic Bible study program.
 Most of these people are Hindu, but have expressed an interest in learning about the Christian faith.

-Contacts: Patty Dekker is the Nepali-Speaking Ministry Coordinator.
+Contacts: Ram Aryal is the Minster of the Nepali-Speaking Community.
+Patty Dekker is the Nepali-Speaking Ministry Coordinator.